 Though he earned a Bachelor of Business Administration degree from Belmont University, he still found time to pursue his passion for songwriting and singing.
 In his early career, Paisley opened for Ricky Skaggs, George Jones and The Judds.

 His debut single, “Who Needs Pictures,” earned him an invitation to the Grand Ole Opry stage in 1999.
-He co-wrote his number one hit, “He Didn’t Have To Be,” with Kelley Lovelace, who discussed her collaboration experience with Paisley in a 2015 interview with “Song-Writer Universe.”
+He co-wrote his number one hit, “He Didn’t Have To Be,” with Kelley Lovelace, who discussed his collaboration experience with Paisley in a 2015 interview with “Song-Writer Universe.”

-“Brad and I…we’ve been friends since 1994,” she said.
+“Brad and I…we’ve been friends since 1994,” he said.
 “We got to be buddies before we started working together.
 We have very alike personalities.
 Whenever he’s in the studio, whenever he’s writing and recording, I’m pretty much doing that.
 I’m trying to come up with ideas, feed him ideas and feed him songs and be as much a part of that process as possible.
 It’s a huge blessing to have that kind of relationship with any artist, much less one as successful as Brad has been over the years.
 That’s my first priority when he’s recording.”

 Further songwriting in 2000 resulted in Top 20 hit “Me Neither” and Paisley’s second No. 1 single, “We Danced.”
 In 2001 Paisley reached all-star status when his album went platinum and the Country Music Association handed him the Horizon Award.
 The same year at age 28 he became the youngest member ever to be inducted into the Grand Ole Opry.
 He was also given the Best New Male Vocalist Trophy from the Academy of Country Music.